 Supervision and progress: The course coordinator in charge will supervise your progress on the project.
 The student will be required to liaise with the course coordinator in order to report and discuss progress.
 If the student encounters problems in the development of the project, he or she must discuss this situation immediately with the course coordinator.

 It is highly recommended that students carry out a preliminary investigation about the research topic selected to be sure that there is sufficient content in the area.

 Assessment DetailAssessment 1: Research Proposal

-Task: The aim of the assessment is to assist you in developing your research report.
-It is required that students prepare a research proposal for the lecturer’s consideration.
+The aim of the assessment is to assist students in developing their research reports.
+It is required that students prepare a proposal for the lecturer’s consideration.
 The proposal should include the research background, aim or purpose of the project, objectives and research questions, research methodology, milestones, budget and possible outcomes.

 Assessment 2: Research Project Presentation

-Task: The Research Project Presentation will involve each student providing a PowerPoint presentation of their work to date.
-The presentation should be 10 minutes long with an extra 5 minutes for questions.
-Other students should ask questions which should be answered by the presenter.
+The Research Project Presentation will involve each student providing a PowerPoint presentation file of their work to date.
+The presentation should be well formatted and consist of around 10 slides.
+It should outline the key points in respect to the research project.